ProjackL2/aion2_dps_meter/README.md

 Tesseract path (e.g. C:\Program Files\Tesseract-OCR\tesseract.exe)
-Screen capture region according to your monitor resolution Combat log position (must be full-height combat chat) Important configuration notes:
+Screen capture region according to your monitor resolution Combat log position (must be full-height combat chat)

+Important notes:
 - Combat chat must be set to Combat and opened in full height
-- UI Proportion must be set to Larger
+- UI Proportion must be set to Larger(tested with it)
 - Use Aion 1 control mode to prevent the combat log window from closing

 ### 5. Run the Application